 The most effective of the interior drainage systems is a perforated drain pipe installed inside the perimeter of the footing.
 Not only are these the most popular systems, they are also building code approved when installed and sealed correctly.
 This requires removing and replacing concrete around the slab edge.
 By placing the drain pipe beneath the slab, it drains the area to a lower level.
 Similar to an exterior system, this drainage pipe connects to a sump pump system.
 The sump basin should have a sealed, airtight, childproof cover.
 A critical component of this approach is the dimpled plastic sheeting placed at the base of the wall and beneath the slab edge.
 Dimpled sheeting is similar to a small egg crate and permits free drainage at the base of the wall into the drain pipe.
 It is less expensive than many specialized drainage channel systems.
 This sealed system will remove rising groundwater if there is an aggregate layer under the slab.

-It is recommended that this approach be combined with an active soil gas management system that connects with a sealed sump basin and perimeter drain pipe.
+It is recommended that this approach is combined with an active soil gas management system that connects with a sealed sump basin and perimeter drain pipe.
 This type of system will actively remove soil gases, such as radon and remove them from the living space.
-You should always consult with a radon specialists before any radon remediation is attempted.
+You should always consult with a radon specialist before any radon remediation is attempted.

 The simplest and least costly approach to interior drainage is a drain channel adhered at the base of the wall, on top of the footing.
 Water is collected and drained into a sump basin.
 The sump pit should have an airtight, childproof cover.
-These types of systems do not solve the problem in masonry walls because water remains in the block cores at floor level and the water level is only lowered to the top of the slab.
-With this approach, the water is not completely removed from the space.
-The result is that humidity, mold, radon and mildew can still be a problem.
-This system also cannot drain groundwater from under the floor slab, you need a sealed below slab drainage system.
+This system cannot drain groundwater from under the floor slab, you will need a sealed below slab drainage system.

-Our qualified basement waterproofing professionals can now provide special financing options upon providing your free in-home estimate.
+My Foundation Repairs will match you with qualified basement waterproofing professionals who can now provide special financing options upon providing your free in-home estimate.